 Engraving: A New Hampshire protest against the Stamp Act in 1765

 Sir Richard Saltonstall arrived in Salem aboard of the Arabella with the Winthrop fleet on June 12, 1630.
-His son Richard, was born in 1610, became a miller and a prominent citizen of Ipswich, but also returned to England, where he died there in 1694.
+His son Richard, was born in 1610, became a miller and a prominent citizen of Ipswich, but returned to England, where he died there in 1694.
 His son Nathaniel settled at Haverhill, where he is considered to be a founding father.

 Richard Saltonstall, the sixth generation from Sir Richard was born in 1732, and became a colonel during the French and Indian War.
 He escaped the slaughter of British and American soldiers at Fort William Henry and remained in active service until the close of the war.
 He was appointed Sheriff of Essex County and resided at the family estate in Haverhill.